monteiz/mmap-object-memory-issue/README.md

 ## Steps to Reproduce

 1. Clone this repository: `git clone https://github.com/monteiz/mmap-object-memory-issue.git`
+2. Enter the directory: `cd mmap-object-memory-issue`
-2. Install dependencies with `npm install`
+3. Install dependencies with `npm install`
-3. Run the application with `npm run start`
+4. Run the application with `npm run start`
-4. Check the memory usage details logged in the console
+5. Check the memory usage details logged in the console

 ## Expected Behaviour